mongodb/docs/source/includes/fact-autocomplete-operator.rst

 based on the tokenization strategy specified in the index definition for autocompletion.
 The fields that you intend to query with the ``autocomplete`` operator must be indexed with the
-:ref:`bson-data-types-autocomplete` data type in the collection's index definition.
+:ref:`autocomplete <bson-data-types-autocomplete>` data type in the collection's index definition.

 .. note::